cryptocurrencytrader/p2sh-convert/README.md

 # p2sh-convert
-A simple website that converts between old and new p2sh addresses
+A simple lib that converts between old and new p2sh addresses